Monumental brass: In England

 Brasses become more numerous through the 14th century, and present great variety in their details.
 A good example is that of Nicholas Lord Burnell (d.
 1382) in the church of Acton Burnell, Shropshire.
 In the 15th century the design and execution of monumental brasses had attained their highest excellence.
-The beautiful brass of Thomas de Beauchamp, 12th Earl of Warwick (d.
+The brass of Thomas de Beauchamp, 12th Earl of Warwick (d.
 1401), and his wife Margaret, which formerly covered the tomb in St Mary's church, Warwick, is a striking example.
 One of the best specimens of plate armour is that of Sir Robert Stantoun (1458) in Castle Donington church, Leicestershire, and one of the finest existing brasses of ecclesiastics is that of Thomas de la Mare, Abbot of St Albans Abbey from 1349 to 1396.
 An interesting monumental brass of John Rudying dated 1481 in the Church of St Andrew in Biggleswade shows the figure of Death about to strike Archdeacon Rudying with a spear.

 It is only in the 16th century that the engraved representations become portraits.
 Previous to that period the features were invariably represented conventionally, though sometimes personal peculiarities were added.
 A large number of brasses in England are palimpsests, the back of an ancient brass having been engraved for the more recent memorial.
 Thus a brass commemorative of Margaret Bulstrode (1540) at Hedgerley in Buckinghamshire, on being removed from its position, was discovered to have been previously the memorial of Thomas Totyngton, abbot of St Edmundsbury (1312).
 The abbey was only surrendered to Henry VIII in 1539, so that before the year was out the work of spoliation had begun, and the abbot's brass had been removed and re-engraved to Margaret Bulstrode.
 These ancient brasses were often stolen and re-erected after being engraved on the reverse, as at Berkhampstead, because until the establishment of a manufactory at Esher in Surrey by a German artisan in 1649, all sheet brass had to be imported from other countries on the European mainland.

 Jamestown Church in Virginia, built by English colonists in the early 17th century, contains a unique example of an American brass.
 The inlay itself has been lost, but the ledger stone survives and shows the imprint of a coat of arms and a knight in armour, believed to be Virginia governor George Yeardley (d.
 1627).